Inês de Castro: Relationship with Pedro

-Following Constance's death in 1349, Inês and Pedro lived together openly.
+Following Constance's death in 1349, Inês returned to Portugal and lived openly with Pedro.
 In 1350, Inês gave birth to the couple's first child, Afonso.
 He was followed by John (b.
 1352), Denis (b.
 1353) and Beatrice (b.
 1354).
-King Afonso attempted to arrange a second marriage to a foreign princess for his son, but Pedro refused.
+King Afonso attempted to arrange a second marriage for his son, but Pedro refused.

 Pedro also developed close relationships with Inês's brothers, Fernando Ruiz de Castro and Álvaro Pires de Castro.
 The brothers became increasingly influential in public affairs, causing intrigue among rival factions at the Portuguese court and threatening Portugal's neutrality in the Castilian Civil War.
-King Afonso IV grew concerned about the power the Castros wielded over the Infante.
+King Afonso IV grew concerned about the power the Castros wielded over the Infante and ordered Inês's assassination.